target2/submissionUI/docs/tutorial.rst

 4. Instructions for filling out the Excel template:

     a.
 All required fields (red headers) and relationships (blue headers) must be populated.
     b.
-Enter dates as a string with format "YYYY-MM-DD".
+Many fields are restricted to a list of pre-determined values available in a drop-down menu.
+To add additional values to the list, contact the Metadata WG.
     c.
 Link metadata entries together by entering the relevant System Accession in the blue/teal relationship columns.
 Metadata can be linked to other records already in the metadata database using their System Accession.
+    d.
+Enter dates as a string with format "YYYY-MM-DD".
+    e.
+All mouse ages should be specified in weeks.
+    f.
+Please use the following missing data fields: Text, "NA"; Number, "999999999"; Date, "1970-01-01"
+    g.
+All protocol fields should be linked to finalized protocols that are available on the wiki or the metadata registry, including lab-specific protocols.

 Thank you for using the TaRGET DCC submission pipeline!
 Please contact us with any questions.